Grizzly Bear Retreat

 This journey includes three full days of grizzly bear viewing in the Great Bear Rainforest—an area known to be one of the best places in the world to observe grizzlies and other wildlife such as wolves, black bears, otters, pine martins, mink and bald eagles.
 Nights in Vancouver and Port Hardy at each end of your time at rustic Great Bear Lodge facilitate an easy journey to the remote site, nestled at the mouth of a pristine salmon river.

 A scheduled flight will transport you from Vancouver to Port Hardy, from where you will catch a seaplane flight to the Great Bear Rainforest.
 En route, enjoy views of the breathtaking central coast and the rich waters of Queen Charlotte Strait.
-Your grizzly bear experience begins in the afternoon.
 Accommodations are at Great Bear Lodge.

-Each early morning and late afternoon—when the bears are most active—you’ll head to a different viewing site, either in the estuary, or along the river.
+Each early morning and late afternoon you’ll head to a different viewing site, either in the estuary, or along the river.
 A typical viewing session lasts three hours, and each blind has been constructed with the photographer in mind, with comfortable spots from which to view bears.
 There is nothing quite like seeing your first grizzly emerge from the forest.
-When you’re not spotting bears (or grey wolves, otters, black bears, mink or bald eagles), enjoy an interpretive rainforest walk, a guided sea-kayaking tour of the estuary, or a boat cruise to explore the glacier-carved inlet.
-Return to the lodge each night for a wilderness-gourmet meal.
+When you’re not spotting bears enjoy an interpretive rainforest walk where you learn about the local flora and fauna.
+Return to the lodge each night for a wilderness-inspired gourmet meal.
 Accommodations are at the Great Bear Lodge.